-Credits are transferable to any accredited college or university in the U.S., and likely transferable to schools beyond.
+Credits are transferable to most U.S. colleges/universities and academic programs.
 Be sure to check with your adviser.

 About the Course

-The BBPI has partnered with Rocky Mountain College to create GEO380 - Field Paleontology.
+The BBPI has partnered with Rocky Mountain College to create GEO328 - Field Paleontology.
 This course is designed to provide extensive field-based opportunities for students to interpret the paleoecological conditions present in the Bighorn Basin region during the Mesozoic and early Cenozoic eras of geologic time.
-Students will spend a great deal of time searching for, collecting, and analyzing fossils and geologic specimens found in the region.
+Students will spend a great deal of time searching for, excavating, and analyzing fossils and geologic specimens found in the region.
 Most field collecting and instruction will focus on the Jurassic Morrison Formation and latest Cretaceous Lance Formation.
-Throughout the experience, students also will learn about the regional geology, stratigraphy, and paleogeography.
-Periodic expeditions to other fossiliferous locations in the region, such as the Devonian Beartooth Butte location and the Paleocene Ft.
-Union outcrops, are also commonplace.
+Students also will learn about the regional geology, stratigraphy, and paleogeography.

-- Students will spend their days searching for, collecting, excavating, and documenting fossils, fossil localities, and geological evidence for the paleoenvironmental conditions that existed in this region many millions or years ago.
+Students will spend their days searching for, collecting, excavating, and documenting fossils, fossil localities, and geological evidence for the paleoenvironmental conditions that existed in this region many millions of years ago.

-Informal evening classroom sessions will provide instruction and collaboration opportunities.
+Informal evening classroom sessions will provide interactive instruction and hands-on activities.

-- The Course Fee includes all meals, room & board, tools, supplies, equipment, instruction, and transportation to/from Billings, MT).
+The course fee includes all meals, room & board, field equipment, instruction, and transportation once you arrive in Billings, MT.